 The four climbers kept a promise made to the Sikkimese not to stand on the sacred summit of the highest point so, although credited with the first success of the Mt.
 Kanchenjungha expedition, remained the un-trodden peak!

 Destination: Mt.
 Kanchenjunga Expedition-8586m

 Grade: Mountaineering Expedition

 Duration: 65 Days

 Mt.
-Kanchenjunga Expedition is safety and the well being of our groups are of paramount importance to us.
-All of our trips are led by qualified professional Expedition guides and Sherpas who are well trained by our Government.
+Kanchenjunga Expedition's safety and the well-being of our groups are of paramount importance to us.
+All of our trips are led by qualified professional Expedition guides and Sherpas who are well-trained by our Government.
 Our job is to ensure your comfort and safety as we take you where you want to go because your holiday is ours.
-In this regards, we work honestly and effectively to provide you the Himalayan experience that suits your interest.
-We encourage you to question us freely and contribute in the planning stages of your adventure in the expedition period.
+In this regard, we work honestly and effectively to provide you with the Himalayan experience that suits your interest.
+We encourage you to question us freely and contribute to the planning stages of your adventure during the expedition period.